 The Guidon (a term referring to a small flag carried as a standard by a military unit) is the name of Marist’s beloved yearbook.
 At nearly 400 glossy pages, this book is created entirely by the yearbook staff during class time.
 The class is available to sophomores, juniors, and seniors, and it serves as a graded English elective that counts towards the Hope Scholarship.
 Students in the course develop many skills including photography, proficiency in Photoshop, copywriting, editing, managing deadlines, and communicating effectively with other students, teachers, and administrators.
 Interested applicants may apply during the third term by submitting a written application and participating in a short interview with the teacher/adviser.
 Ideal applicants should be organized, interested in meeting new people, and enthusiastic about learning.
 While most work is completed during class time, there are occasionally events that require coverage outside of school hours.

-Rapier, named for Fr.
-George Rapier, S.M., first principal of Marist, is the name of the school's literary publication.
-Students and advisors collect, select, and organize submitted written materials and visual art for publication in the magazine.
-Staff members identify a theme for the volume that seems to run through the selected materials and then select pieces and create a lay-out that reflects the theme.
-Members design the magazine's lay-out, adding literary and art pieces, as appropriate.
-Students may join by attending the meetings as their time permits during Activity Period; to be listed as a "staff member", however, requires specific hours of participation.
-Special skills are helpful but not essential, e.g., artistic, knowledge of computers and design programs, organizational skills, etc.
+The Rapier, named for Fr.
+George Rapier, S.M., first principal of Marist, is the name of the school’s literary publication.
+Students and advisors collect, select, and organize literary (written) and art (visual) submissions for publication in the magazine.
+Staff members discuss and choose a theme for the volume and create a layout that reflects the theme.
+Members design the magazine’s layout, adding literary and art pieces, as appropriate.
+Students may join by attending the meetings as their time permits during Activity Period.
+To be listed as a “staff member,” specific hours of participation are required.
+Special skills are helpful but not essential, e.g. artistic, knowledge of computer and design programs (Photoshop), organizational skills, etc.